KaNoe34/KaNoe34/README.md

 Hello!
-My name is Oskar and I'm a prospective software engineer or developer.
+My name is Kane and I'm a prospective software engineer or developer.

 My strengths are Java and Lua, with working knowledge of C, C++, Javascript, HTLM5, CSS3, SQL, Python, Haxe... and probably more!